NoaRigoudy/TP_NGS_clownfish/README.md

 #### 3. Identify ORFs with homologies to known transcripts (S.partitus)

 We want to identify the genes present in our data using Blastn.
-We choose to work on nucleotide sequences we can distinguish finer differences in expression; proteins being too conserved.
+We choose to work on nucleotide sequences as it enables to detect finer differences in expression levels (proteins being too conserved).

 Run **blast.sh** script .